 But Jamie Lee learned some important career lessons from her mother as well.
 Janet Leigh appeared in much more than just the iconic shower scene in Psycho, though the role earned her a Best Supporting Actress nomination at the Oscars.
 She starred in countless incredible films like Bye Bye Birdie, Orson Welles' film noir Touch of Evil, Little Women, Angels in the Outfield, Harper, Night of the Lepus, Holiday Affair, The Naked Spur, The Perfect Furlough, The Romance of Rosy Ridge, Safari, Scaramouche, Act of Violence, Prince Valiant, Pete Kelly's Blues, My Sister Eileen, Hills of Home, Rogue Cop, Two Tickets to Broadway, and many more.

 She even appeared opposite her daughter in John Carpenter's The Fog and Halloween H20: 20 Years Later.
 As a result of her mother's example, daughter Jamie Lee Curtis grew up to also be a box office sensation.
 She's the first to admit that she wasn't a stellar student in school, but it seems her time on film sets as a child paid off.
 She's a Golden Globe winner, an Emmy nominee, and even has her own star on the Hollywood Walk of Fame.
-While her sister Kelly has a few credited acting roles and has even worked behind the scenes in production, Jamie Lee is really the only child that fully followed in her parent's footsteps of becoming a movie star.

 "One of the great benefits of being the daughter of great film stars...is I had the opportunity to watch them play the game," Jamie Lee said at the ICG Publicists Awards in [Los Angeles].
 "Their example was crucial."

 Editor's Note: This article previously ran in 2021.
 It was updated on March 10, 2023.